Would you like to help us support women facing disadvantage and inequality?

 All our birth support and most of our community support is done by volunteers.
 Volunteers also staff our 24-hour birth phone line.
 Birth companions who work as prison visitors and antenatal teachers can claim a sessional rate or choose to volunteer.

 All of our birth companions receive comprehensive training and support.
-It takes a year to complete our training programme; a combination of training days, monthly meetings and shadowing.
+It takes 8 months to complete our training programme; a combination of training days, monthly meetings and shadowing.

 All trainees and active birth companions need to provide current references and are DBS checked.